 Adzhimushkay quarries

-Adzhimushkay quarries are underground quarries in the city of Kerch, which go 30 meters deep.
+The Ajimushkai quarries are underground quarries in the city of Kerch that go 30 meters deep.
 They stretch for 15 kilometers, and these are not the largest known quarries on the Kerch Peninsula.
-From the second half of May until the end of October 1942, part of the troops of the Crimean Front fought against German troops.
-The total number of soldiers, officers, civilians (including women and children) defending the quarries is about 13 thousand people
+From the second half of May to the end of October 1942, part of the troops of the Crimean Front fought against the German troops.
+The total number of soldiers, officers, and civilians (including women and children) defending the quarries is about 13,000.

 Adzhimushkay quarries

-At the Adzhimushkai quarries we stocked up on food, water, ammunition, and installed electricity.
-However, the reserves turned out to be catastrophically small - no one expected that there would be about 20 thousand hiding in the quarries along with civilians.
-In May 1942, in just a week, the Germans, calling their operation “Hunting for Bustards,” completely broke through the Crimean Front.
-And the Adzhimushkai quarries, becoming a natural barrier on the way of the invaders, played a historically significant role.
-Irritated by the intransigence of the Russian soldier, the German commanders are sending more and more Wehrmacht forces to suppress the center of partisan resistance and give the order to exterminate them, like “earth rats,” with gas and smoke bombs.
+Food, water, ammunition, and electricity were supplied at the Ajimushkai quarries.
+However, the reserves turned out to be catastrophically small - no one expected that there would be about 20 thousand people hiding in the quarries along with civilians.
+In May 1942, in just a week, the Germans, calling their operation "Bustard Hunt," completely broke through the Crimean front.
+And the Ajimushkai quarries, becoming a natural barrier in the way of the invaders, played a historically significant role.
+Irritated by the intransigence of the Russian soldier, the German superiors are throwing more and more Wehrmacht forces at suppressing the hotbed of partisan resistance and ordering them to be exterminated like "earth rats" with smoke bombs.

 Adzhimushkay quarries

 The underground resistance will have its own water only after a month of fierce, continuous fighting - a well will be dug at a depth of 14.5 meters, and before that, it was necessary to go to two wells for water.
-I remember this incident: Maria Molchanova, a nurse, mother of three small children, openly, without hiding, went for water.
-Struck by the desperate fearlessness of the Russian woman, the Germans did not dare to open fire: seven times she delivered water to the wounded, but the eighth bucket turned out to be the last - she was heavily shot, and a couple of days later, on May 23, she died.
+I remember such a case: Maria Molchanova, a nurse, mother of three small children, openly, without hiding, went to get water.
+Amazed by the desperate fearlessness of the Russian woman, the Germans did not dare to open fire: she delivered water to the wounded seven times, but the eighth bucket turned out to be the last - she was seriously shot, and a couple of days later, on May 23, she died.

 1966 is the date of the appearance of the underground museum, and in 1982 a memorial appears: 15-meter giant warriors carved into the rock.
-Children under six years of age are strictly prohibited from going down to the underground museum.
-As far as is known, none of the defenders of the underground garrison have been awarded the official high title of Hero, and some people say they are alarmed by this fact.
+Children under the age of six are strictly forbidden to go down to the underground museum.
+As far as we know, none of the defenders of the underground garrison has been awarded the official high title of Hero, and some people say they are alarmed by this fact.

 Adzhimushkay quarries - geographical coordinates